 Focus on the individual topics and not the whole course.
 Each journey starts with a single step so enjoy the process and celebrate every new piece of knowledge and how it enables you to go further.

-Tell us a bit about your new course, Introduction to Irish Genealogy.
+Tell us a bit about your forthcoming course, Introduction to Irish Genealogy.

 Our content has been developed hand-in-hand with some of the top genealogy practitioners in Ireland.
 The course is designed to introduce key concepts and also to teach research strategies, so you can not only understand what to do but become hands on while you are completing the course.
 Ireland Reaching Out will assume that our learners know little or nothing about Irish family history, which is why we explain key concepts such as ‘parish’ and ‘townland’, which can often be overlooked by other genealogical learning sources.
 Not only does this course teach you the fundamentals about Irish family history, it also enables you to create and share profiles of your ancestors online, as well as providing you with a completely free forum for asking questions of the IrelandXO community.